docsforadobe/javascript-tools-guide/docs/scripting-xmp/xmpscript-object-reference.md

 | fieldName  | The field name.
 Must be a simple XML name.                                                               |
 | fieldValue | The desired field value.                                                                                 |

-Creates and returns a string containing the path expression to select an alternate item by a field’s value, using the registered prefixes for the namespaces, in the form:
+Creates and returns a string containing the path expression to select an alternate item by a field's value, using the registered prefixes for the namespaces, in the form:

 ```default